 St. Joseph's Hill following additions in the 1970s

 Less than a decade later, the Brothers commissioned a feasibility study for a new nursing home in Eureka proper.
 With the permission of the Archbishop and assisted by their Board of Trustees, they developed plans for a 120-bed facility to be build on their land donated by Mrs. Berthold Price.

 Ground breaking marked the beginnings for the new, state-of-the-art facility, which was dedicated in 1981 by Archbishop John May.
-Planned and built to help meet growing demand for quality accommodations, Price Memorial is constructed thoughtfully on one level and offers lounges, reading rooms, family visiting rooms, a terrace and courtyard.
+Planned and built to help meet growing demand for quality accommodations, Price Memorial was constructed thoughtfully on one level.

 During this time of celebration and commemoration, the Brothers recall with deep gratitude the many opportunities for service that they've been blessed with.
 Ever-mindful of the past and continuing support they receive, they share this glorious time of their Diamond Jubilee with all who have touched them and their work -- as well as all of those they've been privileged to serve.
 Devout and prayerful good wishes are offered daily for these men and women whom they've been blessed to know.